jojuheper/variasCuentasGitHub/README.md

 ----

-* 🇪🇸 Generara y pregunta algo como esto.
+* 🇪🇸 Generara y pregunta algo como esto, observar el ejemplo.
-* 🇬🇧 It will generate and ask something like this.
+* 🇬🇧 It will generate and ask something like this, 👓 read example.
 ```
 ~>ssh-keygen
 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/ylo/.ssh/id_rsa):          (name of file)
-Enter passphrase (empty for no passphrase):            (password, if u put it, github ask u forever), can skip this part if u want
+Enter passphrase (empty for no passphrase):       Recomendation: putit one (password, if u put it, github ask u forever), can skip this part if u want
 Enter same passphrase again:          put the same password again, if skip before, skip this too
 Your identification has been saved in C:/User/.ssh/id_rsa.     (remember name)
 Your public key has been saved in C:/User/.ssh/id_rsa.pub.     (remember this one is public for you)